 7. Khmer Noodle or Num Banhjok on Road 60

 This is not about a very specific Khmer traditional restaurant.
-It is not even about a restaurant to begin with.
-It is regarding the most reknown Khmer traditional dish sold in various stalls in a very specific street food area in Siem Reap.
-Khmer Noodle with its original green fish soup has had its story dated back to the ancient time, but that is another story to talk on my next topic.
+It is not even about a restaurant, to begin with.
+It is regarding the most renowned Khmer traditional dish sold in various stalls in a very specific street food area in Siem Reap.
+Khmer Noodle with its original green fish soup has had its story dated back to ancient time, but that is another story to talk on my next topic.
 If you have not found anything to eat yet in the evening, ask someone to get to road 60.
 No one will say they have no idea where it is.

 Everyone in Siem Reap knows the most conventional taste of this dish stays in Prahdak district, a very far district from the city.
-Thanks to Road 60, people from Prahdak can sell their Khmer Noodle there, and people from the city can enjoy a delicious dinner within a ten-minute drive from the city centre with each dish cost just about a dollar and half!
+Thanks to Road 60, people from Prahdak can sell their Khmer Noodle there, and people from the city can enjoy a delicious dinner within a ten-minute drive from the city center with each dish cost just about a dollar and half!
 You can also try curry made in a very Cambodian way as well with the Khmer Noodle.

 8. MotherHome Kitchen

 By now, readers should have known that Highway road 6 is no stranger to Khmer Traditional restaurants.
-This next restaurant is a bit small and tends to be missed if you don’t pay attention on your left side after passing the first traffic light from Sokha Hotel.
+This next restaurant is a bit small and tends to be missed if you don’t pay attention to your left side after passing the first traffic light from Sokha Hotel.
 The restaurant opens from 7:30 in the morning until 10 o’clock at night, so breakfast, lunch, or dinner should not be a problem.

-The first things that waiters there do after you have you seat is giving you a cold scented towel to clean your face, a small bowl or roasted nuts, and a glass with cubical ice along with a pot of guaranteed hot tea.
+The first things that waiters there do after you have your seat are giving you a cold scented towel to clean your face, a small bowl or roasted nuts, and glass with cubical ice along with a pot of guaranteed hot tea.
 Your order will be served after around 15 to 20 minutes a dozen minutes after they lay all the spoons and forks on your table.
 It is probably one of the restaurants where no order could go wrong.
 However, while you’re there, try the stirred eggplant with pork, Lok Lak, or Stirred Krosang Teab with beef.
 They are dishes that keep some customers going back there.
 The price starts from $2.5 and can get as high as $7 per dish.
 A bowl of desert or fruit would be provided a few minutes after your plates are all cleared.

 9. LyLy Restaurant

 A lesser-known place among all mentioned, it is still worth going there to try the Khmer traditional food.
-It situates opposite of Angkor High School.
+It situates the opposite of Angkor High School.
 It is open from 7 in the morning until 9 at night.
 A pretty small diner, and most of the time, you would only find the local dining there.
 There is not much decoration if at all, and the dining atmosphere can get a bit hectic sometimes.
 Its chef as well as owner originates from Battambang, another destination if you want good food and fruit.

 There are just around two dozens of very selective Khmer dishes.
 You may try the infamous Cambodian Korko with fish, stirred mushroom with pork, and hot spicy stirred chicken with some leaves.
 The food will be done in a fifteen-minute span, and some might find it impossible for Korko to be ready this quick.
-The taste is unbelievably strong to the authenticity of Khmer conservative food texture.
+The taste is unbelievably strong to the authenticity of the Khmer conservative food texture.
 It feels like the food you eat at home which is carefully cooked.
 There is also shocking news adding to this.
 Some three plates combine together cost just about $5!